Archive for the ‘Scuba Courses’ Category

 There are several workshops where students role-play scenarios in a controlled environment and respond to problems during divemaster-conducted activities.
 This experience is very valuable.
 When a divemaster finishes with the course, he/she will have already seen what can go wrong in real life scenarios.
 This is closing the practical gap between the Divemaster programme and the Instructor Development Course (IDC).
 Several practical skills have been included to provide a divemaster with broader experiences.
 Examples are Search & Recovery skills and Deep diving skills.

 This additional training will make a student a more experienced diver and as the first step from recreational level to professional level, experience is a key element for success.
 The changes in the Divemaster course are mainly aimed at providing students with more experience.
-Like the PADI Rescue course, a divemaster will already have a stronger base in terms of experience to draw upon and in our opinion be better equipped to deal with real-life scenarios, whether they’re responding to problems or making good decisions based on sound judgement.
+Like the Rescue course, a divemaster will already have a stronger base in terms of experience to draw upon and in our opinion be better equipped to deal with real-life scenarios, whether they’re responding to problems or making good decisions based on sound judgement.

-Scuba Cat Diving Phuket Thailand PADI 5 * CDC
+Scuba Cat Diving Phuket Thailand 5 * CDC

 Scuba Cat Diving presents our First Ever Guest Blogger Carlton Grooms